-Recommendation VI.3.2. states that "The committee for the appointment of members of corporate bodies includes a majority of independent directors."
+Recommendation VI.3.2. states that "The nomination committee consists of a majority of independent directors."

 Although Semapa's Talent Committee is composed of a majority of non-executive directors, none of them is independent.
 The members of the committee were appointed with an emphasis on the diversity in profiles (age, gender, qualifications, experience and professional backgrounds), while ensuring unbiased analysis and decision capability and proven integrity.